yaojian95/ABSpy/tutorials/README.md

 ## ABS tutorials

-- tutorial 01, the basics of `ObservableDict` class.
+- tutorial 01, the basics of ABS method.

-- tutorial 02, estimating auto/cross power-spectra.
+- tutorial 02, mask and pseudo-PS estimation.

+- tutorial 03, ABS with mask.